quangctkm9207/mobile-guidelines/library-distribution.md

 Note:
-For iOS Framework, make sure to set `Build Active Architecture Only` to `No` in `Build Settings` to avoid 'Apple mach o linker error'.
+For iOS Framework, make sure to set `Build Active Architecture Only` to `No` in `Build Settings` to avoid 'Apple mach o linker error' in library-consuming apps.